zachkaupp/lplex_analysis/docs/guide/tests.md

     # this function returns a dataframe containing p-values
     # for a shapiro-wilk normality test for each group
     # for the specified treatment and timepoint_index
-    # - this function runs the test on the normalized data
+    # - this function runs the test on the pre-normalized data

     # ARGUMENTS:
     # treatments = str, the treatment (in the treatments